ManageIQ/guides/logical_replication_migrations.md

 ## Configure replication for jansa

 * Region 1 and 2:
-  * We'll set them up as remotes which will create the publications.
+  * These will be remotes, meaning they will "publish" the tables to be replicated:

   ```
   vmdb